RedHatInsights/insights-upload/README.md

   - url:        URL for the location the payload can be downloaded from

 Principal is currently reflecting the org_id of the account, though that may change as we understand what is most useful regarding who uploaded a particular archive.
-The payload_id is a unique ID assigned to the uploaded file by the 3Scale gateway.
+The request_id is a unique ID assigned to the uploaded file by the 3Scale gateway.
 Everything else is fairly self-explanatory.